CR SMITH AMERICAN AIRLINES MUSEUM

 CIVIL WAR FLAGS

 The museum has an impressive collection of Civil War flags.
-The Confederacy had a difficult time settling on a design of the flag which led to many designs and confusion throughout the war.
+The Confederacy struggled to agree on a flag design, resulting in numerous iterations and confusion throughout the war.
 Oddly, there were no state flags before the Civil War.

 The museum also features a dollhouse of Beauvoir, Jefferson Davis’ post-war home in Biloxi.
 While the house itself survived 17 hurricanes, the dollhouse was in shambles when it arrived in Fort Worth.
 The curator meticulously restored it.

-This museum hosts is a fascinating look at our county’s Civil War history.
+This museum is a fascinating look at our country’s Civil War history.
 Don’t miss it when in Fort Worth.

 http://www.texascivilwarmuseum.com/?view=mobile